SK-SCMLab/Hypothesis-Testing_Six-Sigma_Manufacturing-operations-using-Excel/README.md

 *At significance level α = 0.05*

 1. When Paired T.Test is conducted, it is observed a significant difference in the attributes Width, Length, Thickness, Edgecondition.
-Therefore, it is resulted as 'Reject H₀'.
-However, in case of Time, there is no significant difference in data, the result is 'Failed to reject H₀'
+Therefore, it is resulted as 'Reject H₀'.However, in case of Time, there is no significant difference in data, the result is 'Failed to reject H₀'
 2. When Two sample T.Test is conducted with equal and unequal variances, there is no significant difference observed in the attributes Width, Length, Thickness which resulted as 'Failed to reject H₀'.
 However, the data showed a significant difference in Time and EdgeCondition resulting it as 'Reject H₀'

 *At significance level α = 0.01*

-1. 1.
-When Paired T.Test is conducted, it is observed that there is no significant difference in the attributes Width, Length, Thickness, Time.
+1. When Paired T.Test is conducted, it is observed that there is no significant difference in the attributes Width, Length, Thickness, Time.
 Therefore, it is resulted as 'Failed to Reject H₀'.
 However, in case of EdgeCondition, there is no significant difference in data, the result is 'Reject H₀'
 2. When Two sample T.Test is conducted with equal and unequal variances, there is no significant difference observed in the attributes Width, Length, Thickness which resulted as 'Failed to reject H₀'.
 However, the data showed a significant difference in Time and EdgeCondition resulting it as 'Reject H₀'

 *At significance level α = 0.1*

-1. 1.
-When Paired T.Test is conducted, it is observed that there is a significant difference in the attributes Width, Length, Thickness, Time, EdgeCondtion.
+1. When Paired T.Test is conducted, it is observed that there is a significant difference in the attributes Width, Length, Thickness, Time, EdgeCondtion.
 Therefore, it is resulted as 'Reject H₀'
 2. When Two sample T.Test is conducted with equal and unequal variances, there is a significant difference observed in the attributes Width, Length, Time, EdgeCondition which resulted as 'Reject H₀'.
 However, the data showed no significant difference in Thickness resulting it as 'Failed to Reject H₀'

 Throughout the data interpretation, if we include or exclude incorrect Test items, it may result in occurence of either Type 1 error or Type 2 error which can be decided in later steps.
 Conversely, the p-value of the attributes during Paired T.Test determine that there is a moderate to very strong evidence where 'Reject H₀' is positive.
 However, during the Two sample T.Test, there is either weak evidence or no evidence due to which it is recommeded to choose 'Fail to Reject H₀' is positive.